strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 ### Upgrade to a major version

-Run the upgrade tool with the `major` parameter to upgrade the project to the next major version of Strapi:
+Run the upgrade tool with the `major` parameter to upgrade the project to the latest release of the next major Strapi version:

 ```bash
 npx @strapi/upgrade major
 ```

-During the upgrade process, the application dependencies are updated and installed, and the related codemods are executed.
+During the upgrade process, the application dependencies are updated and installed, and the related codemods are executed (if any).

 :::note
 If your application is not already running the latest minor and patch version in the current major, the `major` upgrade is prevented, and you will first need to upgrade to the latest [minor.patch](#upgrade-to-a-minor-version) version in the current major version.

 This means that moving from v4.14.4 to v5.0.0 is a 2-step process because the latest v4 version is v4.16.2.
 :::

 ### Upgrade to a minor version

-Run the upgrade tool with the `minor` parameter to upgrade the project to the latest minor and patch version of Strapi:
+Run the upgrade tool with the `minor` parameter to upgrade the project to the latest minor and patch version of Strapi for the current major:

 ```bash
 npx @strapi/upgrade minor